HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 On your turn you may take two actions.
 Move Zones, attack, trip, fetch an item, or raise a shield.
 Get creative.
 ## Attacking & Defending
 When attacking simply roll the weapons damage, dealing it to the enemy.
 If you attack multiple times you only deal the biggest damage.
 When being attacked you may Gamble your Armour Dice to avoid damage.
+## Favour & Disfavour
+Whenever the narrative would favour an attack the target adds a d4 to the damage dealt, disfavour means the attacks damage is only a d4.
+These cancel each other out 1 to 1 though you need immense favour to get more than 1d4 additional damage.
 ## Zones
 There are 4 zones in a typical combat encounter.
 These are Forward↑ and Rearward↓ for allies and enemies.
 Ranged attacks can be volleyed from any Zone but melee is limited to Forward.
 ![Zone](https://raw.githubusercontent.com/HeringtonPress/HeringtonPress.github.io/master/assets/img/Zone.png)